 Peanut Butter & Jelly Oatmeal Cookies

-I know today means back to school for a lot of little ones out there so I thought it would be fun to share cookies inspired by a classic childhood favorite: peanut butter and jelly!
+I know this month means back to school for a lot of little ones out there so I thought it would be fun to share cookies inspired by a classic childhood favorite: peanut butter and jelly!

 I remember the first day of school was always filled with nervous excitement but no matter how things went, it never hurt to come home to cookies and a glass of cold milk.